 Each species file displays :

 - A map showing the main sites where the species have been observed.
 This map is subjected to modifications in relation to new discoveries and data.
 The maps intentionally are rather general since other more elaborate projects are running in parallel.
-Nevertheless, we welcome any query from lichen-lovers who would like to have more detailed information about the precise distribution of a given species.
+Nevertheless, we welcome any query from lichen-lovers who would like to have more detailed information about the precise distribution of a given species because the majority of species have been located by GPS.

 We did not find all the species mentionned in the list.
 This explains why some photos are still lacking in some files.
 For some other species, our current photos do not have enough quality to be displayed here.
 New photos will be inserted and files completed as soon as our discoveries allow us to match the minimum required quality.
 As well, in case of new disocvery, rather low quality photos will gradually be replaced.
 In addition, some species are still under analysis and will be included in this list as soon as possible.
 We invite all naturalists interested in lichens to inform us of their findings and to communicate their pictures and observations.
 They will be inserted in this website, under their name and under their responsability as far as the determination is concerned.
 Lichen species determination often is difficult and the risks of errors are rather high.
 Some species have important morphological variations, some other are poorly known and described and possibly subjected to revision.
 This is the main reason why this website is continuously updated.
 All readers comments will be taken into account if justified and if they have added value to the website.
 When all determination criteria are not available (lack of mature spores, chemical assays uncomplete, etc.) we have added to the name of species the sign Cf. to draw attention on the determination uncertainty.